jefftranter/8080/asm/monitor/README.txt

 A make file is provided to build the software.
 You may need to adjust it for your environment.

-The program can be loaded in several ways:

-1. Toggle in the binary code using the front panel.
-2. Load the .BIN file from the SD card.
-3. Copy the .HEX file to CP/M, run LOAD on it to generate a .COM file. and run the COM file.
+The program can be run by copying the monitor.bin file to the SD card, then loading and running it.
 The start address is 5800.

 The prompt, e.g. "57>" shows the high byte of the stack address.